josheryn/textexpander-typing-game/README.database.md

    ```
    createdb textexpander
    ```

+   You can initialize the database in one of two ways:

-   Run the database initialization script:
+   **Option 1**: Run the database initialization script:
    ```
    npm run db:init
    ```

+   **Option 2**: Let the server initialize the database automatically when it starts.

-   This will create the necessary tables and insert the default abbreviations.
+   Both options will create the necessary tables and insert the default abbreviations.
+The first option is useful if you want to initialize the database before starting the server.

 5. **Start the development servers**:
    ```
    npm run dev:full
    ```

    This will start both the frontend (Vite) and backend (Express) servers concurrently.

 6. **Access the application**: